Botox® & Dysport® at DermWellesley

 When will I see results?

-It takes 3 to 7 days full results to be appreciated following injection..
+It takes three to seven days to see your full results following the injection process.
 Although fine lines may soften earlier, deeper furrows may take longer to improve.
 It is important to note that very deep, etched in lines will soften but may not completely resolve with use of Botox or Dysport.
-Results should last about 3-4 months although some patients feel that their treatment lasts longer and some shorter.
+Results should last about three to four months although some patients feel that their treatment lasts longer and some shorter.

 As you continue to get treatments, many patients feel that the duration of effect increases.